WORLD SUMMIT AWARD AND THE UNITED NATIONS

 Following a proposal by the Government of Tunisia, the International Telecommunication Union, a specialized agency of the United Nations, adopted a resolution at its Plenipotentiary Conference in Minneapolis in 1998 to hold a World Summit on the Information Society (WSIS) and to place it on the agenda of the United Nations.

-In 2001, the ITU Council decided to hold the Summit in two phases, the first from 10 to 12 December 2003, in Geneva, Switzerland, and the second from 16 to 18 November 2005 in Tunis, Tunisia.
-This was endorsed by the UN General Assembly (Resolution 56/183 ) while according the lead role for the preparatory work to ITU in cooperation with other interested organizations and partners.
+In 2001, the ITU Council decided to hold the Summit in two phases, the first from December 10 to 12, 2003, in Geneva, Switzerland, and the second November 16 to 18, 2005 in Tunis, Tunisia.
+This was endorsed by the UN General Assembly (Resolution 56/183 ) while according the lead role for the preparatory work to the ITU in cooperation with other interested organizations and partners.

 The UN Secretary-General appointed a Special Adviser to WSIS as his representative.